prabveer/Data-Dashboard/README.md

-# Web Development Project 5 - Data DashBoard
+# Web Development Project 6 - *Name of App Here*

 Submitted by: Prabveer Pannu

-This web app: It displays a list of recipes as well as if they are Vegentarian or not or popular or not
+This web app: Recipe Database

-Time spent: 10 hours spent in total
+Time spent: 7 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [✓] **The list displays a list of data fetched using an API call**
-- [✓] **Data uses the useEffect React hook and async/await syntax**
-- [✓] **The app dashboard includes at least three summary statistics about the data such as**
+- [✓] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [✓] The Average price of all the recipes added up and then divided by 10
-  - [✓] The Average Health Score of all the recipes added up and then divided by 10
-  - [✓] The Average Prep-Time of all the recipes added up and then divided by 10
-- [✓] **A search bar allows the user to search for an item in the fetched data**
+- [✓] **Clicking on an item in the list view displays more details about it**
-- [✓] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [✓] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [✓] Multiple filters can be applied simultaneously
-- [X] Filters use different input types such as a text input, a selection, or a slider
-- [X] The user can enter specific bounds for filter values
+- [X] The site's customized dashboard contains more content that explains what is interesting about the data
+- [X] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: